powerlesbian/trending-gifs/README.md

-# Playing with Gifs!
+# Rendering out some info

+currently shows inspirational quotes.

+Will add validation and pagination next.

-An app that allows you to search the giphy API for trending gifs and click to set favorites.
+forked from Ant's app that allows you to search the giphy API for trending gifs and click to set favorites.

 The standard create React app lingo below: